Crystal field Hamiltonian and anisotropy in KErSe2 and CsErSe2: Results

-The neutron scattering spectra from $\rm KErSe_2$ and $\rm CsErSe_2$ (Fig. \ref{flo:NeutronSpectrum}) show clear CEF transitions in both compounds.
-At 1.8~K, $\rm KErSe_2$ has four visible modes at 0.731(8) meV, 3.34(1) meV, 5.10(2) meV, and 5.38(3) meV.
+The zero-field neutron scattering data for $\rm KErSe_2$ and $\rm CsErSe_2$ compounds measured using $E_i = 9$~meV is shown in Figs. \ref{flo:NeutronSpectrum} and \ref{flo:neutronfits}.
+The neutron scattering spectra show clear CEF transitions in both compounds.
+At 1.8~K, $\rm KErSe_2$ has four visible modes at 0.915(6) meV, 3.504(9) meV, 5.15(1) meV, and 5.56(1) meV.
 Additional scans with $E_i=20$~meV revealed no additional peaks up to $\hbar \omega=19$~meV.
-Meanwhile, $\rm CsErSe_2$ has four visible modes at 0.915(6) meV, 3.504(9) meV, 5.15(1) meV, and 5.56(1) meV.
-Additional scans with $E_i=30$~meV revealed no additional peaks up to $\hbar \omega=29$~meV (see Fig. \ref{flo:CES_30meV}).
-At higher temperatures, the low-energy modes become populated and many more transitions are visible in the neutron spectrum.
+Meanwhile, $\rm CsErSe_2$ has four visible modes at 0.731(8) meV, 3.34(1) meV, 5.10(2) meV, and 5.38(3) meV.
+Additional scans with $E_i=30$~meV revealed no additional peaks up to $\hbar \omega=29$~meV (see Appendix \ref{app:FittedData}).
+At higher temperatures, the low-energy levels become populated and many more transitions are visible in the neutron spectrum.

 Low-temperature magnetization in Fig. \ref{flo:magnetization} shows that both $\rm KErSe_2$ and $\rm CsErSe_2$ are more easily magnetized along the in-plane direction than in the $c$ direction, indicating an easy-plane magnetic anisotropy.
+Magnetic suscpetibility shows linear Curie-Weiss behavior for both materials, with $\mu_{eff} = 9.453(2) \> \mu_B$ for $\rm KErSe_2$ and $\mu_{eff} = 9.555(6) \> \mu_B$ $\rm CsErSe_2$ (fitted for 50~K$<T<$200~K).
+This is very close to the free-ion value of $9.581 \> \mu_B$.
+Fitted Weiss temperatures are not meaningful here because the low-lying CEF levels also induce an offset in the $x$ intercept which cannot be disentangled from mean-field exchange at the temperatures measured.
+Instead, we estimate the magnetic exchange ineraction with molecular field theory, see below.

 The close correspondence between the experimental data for these compounds suggests that the CEF Hamiltonians of these two compounds are very similar.
 The challenge is fitting the data to the appropriate model.